astropy/astropy/docs/coordinates/index.rst

     >>> c.dec.radian  # doctest: +FLOAT_CMP
     0.7202828960652683

-Coordinates can easily be converted to strings using the :meth:`~astropy.coordinates.SkyCoord.to_string` method::
+Coordinates can be converted to strings using the :meth:`~astropy.coordinates.SkyCoord.to_string` method::

     >>> c = SkyCoord(ra=10.68458*u.degree, dec=41.26917*u.degree)